Dates of Program: Not offered in 2020-2021

 This program is designed primarily for theological students enrolled in seminary, although others, such as clergy, qualified laypersons, or those preparing for professional chaplaincy are welcome to apply.
 This is a 25-week, part-time Level I Clinical Pastoral Education (CPE) program, designed to accommodate those in a graduate academic program or working in a part-time job with flexibility in their hours.
-Note: there is no class during the week of December 23, 2019; however, visiting on clinical units is expected.
+Note: there is no class during the week of December 21, 2020; however, visiting on clinical units is optional.

 Required Weekly Hours

 Periodic in-house on-call crisis ministry shifts also occur throughout the unit, which are scheduled on weeknights, weekends and holidays.
 Each student will typically work ten on-call shifts (each could be 6, 10, 12 or 16 hours) over the course of the program, depending on the number of CPE students enrolled.
 Worship leadership occurs on Sundays when serving as in-house on-call chaplain in rotation with other students.

 Students receive a meal ticket for each on-call shift, and an Ohio State parking pass for the medical center campus is also provided by the department at no charge.
 Students may be assigned to Ohio State Wexner Medical Center clinical duties outside the main hospital campus area and must be able to provide their own transportation to their assignment.